 Currently, our NCG Committee, composed entirely of independent directors under the NYSE Rules, proposes nominees for service to our Board and such nominees are reviewed and approved by the entirety of our Board.
 We formed our NCG Committee on September 27, 2013, which was the date we ceased to qualify as a "Controlled Company" under the NYSE Rules.
 Prior to September 27, 2013, our entire Board served as our nominating/corporate governance committee to propose director nominees and approve nominees to our Board.
 Our NCG Committee and our Board recommend that each nominee for director be elected at the Annual Meeting.
 The nominees are Joseph S. Steinberg, Curtis A. Glovier and David M. Maura.
 The nominees have consented to continue to serve as directors if elected.
 Mr. Steinberg has served as Chairman of the Board of HRG since December 2014 and as a director of HRG since July 2014.
 Mr. Glovier has served as a director of HRG since February 2015.
 Mr. Maura has served as Managing Director and Executive Vice President of Investments of HRG since October 2011 and as a director of HRG since May 2011.
 In accordance with our Charter, our Board may at any time increase the size of our Board by fixing the number of directors that constitute our whole Board, including increasing the size of the Board pursuant to, and in accordance with, the Preferred Stock Certificate and/or the Letter Agreement.
-In addition, if a nominee becomes unavailable for any reason or should a vacancy occur before the election, which we do not anticipate, the proxies will be voted for the election, as directors - this year that number is three.
+In addition, if a nominee becomes unavailable for any reason or should a vacancy occur before the election, which we do not anticipate, the proxies will be voted for the election, as director, of such other person as our Board may recommend.
+Proxies cannot be voted for a greater number of persons than are included in the class of directors - this year that number is three.